What Is Machine Learning?

 Q: Are machine learning and AI the same thing?

-A: No. AI (Artificial Intelligence) refers broadly to all techniques that replicate human intelligence on a computer.
+A: No. AI (Artificial Intelligence) refers broadly to techniques that replicate human intelligence on a computer.
 Machine learning is one approach to achieving AI.
-AI also includes rule-based systems and other methods that do not use machine learning.
+AI also includes rule-based systems and other methods that do not use machine learning.[1]

 Q: Do I need programming experience to use machine learning?